nathaneastwood/fablore/src/digital-tiles/crucible-of-war/crucible-of-war.md

 ### Zephyr Needle

 For three days and three nights, the grandmaster worked, oblivious to the passage of time.
-As the storm raged around him, he drew upon its raw power, distilling the sotrm's essence into a pair of twin daggers; one final gift for the Mugenshi clan.
+As the storm raged around him, he drew upon its raw power, distilling the storm's essence into a pair of twin daggers; one final gift for the Mugenshi clan.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/zephyr-needle.webp" alt="zephyr-needle" class="center" />